abdurrahmanekecik/Ekecik-Wordpress-Theme/README.md

 <h3><b>Installation</b></h3>
 1)Copy files into a theme folder in wp-content/themes<br>
+2)Enter the Admin panel and activate the theme.
-2)Edit the Site Settings Section
+3)Edit the Site Settings Section
 <br>

 <h3>Theme Demo:</h3><br>